Frequently Asked Questions

 Is there an actual award?

-I’m not going to submit an entry.
+I won't be submitting an entry.
 Is there another way I can help?

 Yes!
 Get the word out to your own Substack subscribers through a post, cross-post, or chat.
 We need as much support and recognition as possible to make this an ongoing success.